PennyLaneAI/pennylane/doc/introduction/measurements.rst

 >>> transformed_qnode(*pars)
 tensor([0.90165331, 0.09834669], requires_grad=True)

-The decorator syntax applies equally well, and finally, ``defer_measurements`` may be applied to a QNode directly, too:
+``qml.defer_measurements`` applies equally well as decorator and functional call, and may be used on both QNodes and quantum functions:

 .. code-block:: python